-Let’s say the Order Processing department of Company X is experiencing major performance issues due to the poor design of their order management tool.
+Let’s say the Order Processing department of Company X is experiencing major performance issues due to the design process of their order management tool.
 They have asked for some changes that will decrease call time and improve the customer experience.
 Your project team has a solution and needs approval to launch this development project, so the initiation phase begins.
 You will:

-- Identify your project stakeholders; they are the ones with the most skin in the game.
+- Identify your project stakeholders – they are the ones with the most skin in the game.
 Knowing their priorities will help you set your own.

-- Create the business case that justifies the need for the project based on the cost and resource demand
+- Create the business case that justifies the need for the project based on the cost and resource demand.

 Once the initiation phase is completed and the decision makers have greenlit your project, it is time to start mapping out the project details in the next phase: Planning.